 How Challenging Is It To Enter the Chinese Market?

-China’s massive size geographically and population-wise, with a consistently growing market, economic transformation, and a changing demographic have enticed all kinds of businesses to try their luck and set up shop in the dragon of the east.
+China’s massive size geographically and population-wise, with a consistently growing market, economic transformation, and a changing demographic has enticed all kinds of businesses to try their luck and set up shop in the dragon of the East.

 Still, want to break in?
 Make sure to avoid the mistakes outlined below.